zama-ai/fhevm/docs/solidity/condition.md

 The result of [comparison operations](functions.md#comparison-operation-eq-ne-ge-gt-le-lt) is of type `ebool`.
 Typical boolean operations are not currently supported for this type.

-That said, there are possibilities to do condition with or without leaking informations.
+That said, there are possibilities to do condition with or without information leakage.

 ## Decryption and condition